 Teachers provide high quality verbal feedback during lessons to support children in moving their learning on as well as written feedback after the lesson.
 Teachers use the information gained from marking to inform planning for their next lesson.
 Teachers make ongoing judgements and assessments about a child's next steps.
-Targets and next steps are shared verbally with the children and recorded (by the adult in KS1 but working toward the child recording themselves in KS2) on a 'Superhero Target' sheet found at the front of their English book.

-Hot and cold tasks are used in writing to compare progress over a unit of work.
+Hot and cold tasks may be used in writing to compare progress over a unit of work.
 Regular controlled pieces of writing are produced to demonstrate progress in writing.
-Writing is judged using Birches Writing Skills Grids, adapted from the Staffordshire Writing Skills Grids.
-More formal assessments are carried out at the end of the term when writing is completed and judged in a separate book, reading tests are completed (Rising Stars) and phonic/spelling checks are carried out.
+More formal assessments are carried out at the end of the term when writing is completed and judged in a separate book, reading tests are completed (Rising Stars, SALFORD) and phonic/spelling checks are carried out.